DragonWrangler1/DragonWrangler1.github.io/content/posts/voxelforge-weekly-release-24w36a.md

 ## Downloading the latest release
 You can download the latest release at [ContentDB](https://content.minetest.net/packages/VoxelForge/voxelforge)

-### Testing New Versions Make break your world, Please make a backup to ensure there are no side-effects from the update.
+### Testing New Versions May break your world, Please make a backup to ensure there are no side-effects from the update.

  - Report bugs here:
 [VoxelForge Issue Tracker](https://github.com/VoxelForge/VoxelForge/issues)!